MounicaSrinivasan163/DL-Financial-Risk-for-Loan-approval---Regression/README.md

 # Loan Data Analysis

 This project explores a **Loan Dataset** containing 20,000 loan applications with 36 features such as applicant demographics, financials, credit history, loan details, and approval status.
-The analysis is performed using **Pandas** to answer medium-to-hard level analytical questions.

 ---